AhmedAlSawalmeh/AhmedAlSawalmeh/README.md

 # Hi, Ahmed Al Sawalmeh! 👋
 ## 🚀 About Me

-I am a passionate person who cares and loves to learn about new technology and learn a thing from everything.
-And as a person who is in the stage of learning full-stack development, I'm focused on achieving my goal to have a complete understanding of coding and create a great career with it.
+I am a passionate individual who is deeply interested in exploring new technologies and discovering opportunities to learn and grow.
+Currently, I am striving to become proficient in full-stack development and am fully committed to achieving my career aspirations in this field.
+With my dedication and focus, I am determined to gain a thorough understanding of coding and leverage this knowledge to build a successful career.

 ##